Mathew-Cris/OOP/Activity-2.md

 ---
 ### Prepared by:
-`Mathew Cris Goco` - BSIT Instructor
+`Mathew Cris Goco` - Your Instructor